cevasbungaran/Data-Science-Project-Course/README.md

 # Data Science Project Course
+- There is some place of worhsip that is dominated by specific ethnic.
+- Many restaurant have their own specific food, such as chinese food, indonesian food, and many more.
+- Person's name usually symbolize their ethnicity, either from their family name or their first name.
-Analyze ethnic distribution based on place of worship, restaurant, and name of person.
+- The goal of this project is to analyze ethnic distribution from restaurant, place of worship, and person's name.

 ## Analysis Brief
-- The goal of this project is to proof there is some places or area that is dominated by specific ethnic.
+- Levenshtein ratio
--
+- kNN

 ## Data
+- Gather the data for place of worship and restaurant using Wikimapia.
+- Gather the data for person's name from questioner and the head of neighborhood unit.

 We gather the data for place of worship and restaurant using Wikimapia.
 And for the name of person, we asked permission to head of neighborhood unit to collect the person's name in their area.